-This September the People and Information Research Team (PIReT) made a virtual visit to the 14th edition of the ACM Conference on Recommender Systems (RecSys) in September.
+This September the People and Information Research Team (PIReT) made a virtual visit to the 14th edition of the ACM Conference on Recommender Systems (RecSys).
 This conference is the premier international forum for the presentation of new research results, systems, and techniques in the broad field of recommender systems.
 Due to the COVID pandemic, the conference was moved from its original location of Rio de Janeiro, Brazil, to an online format, but that did not prevent the more than 1,000 attendees from engaging with workshops, tutorials, keynotes, and industry and academic presentations related to recommender systems.

 The 8 undergraduate and graduate PIReT students who attended the conference (3 of which served as Student Volunteers), along with Dr. Michael Ekstrand and Dr. Sole Pera (PIReT co-directors and faculty in the Department of Computer Science), were able to not only learn from international experts in this area of study but also showcase the active research work conducted at Boise State (PIReT members underlined):

 - Computing PhD student Amifa Raj presented her work on measuring the fairness of recommender systems at the 3rd FAccTrec Workshop on Responsible Recommendation, part of the RecSys workshop program.
 This work also involved two undergraduate students over the summer, funded through the NSF’s Research Experience for Undergraduates program.
 (Amifa Raj, Connor Wood, Ananda Montoly, and Michael D. Ekstrand.
 2020.
 Comparing Fair Ranking Metrics.
 Presented at the 3rd FAccTrec Workshop on Responsible Recommendation. arXiv:2009.01311 [cs.IR].)